mne-tools/mne-python/doc/install_mne_c.rst

 software emulation is in effect and you should contact your local computer support to enable hardware acceleration for GLX.
 In some cases, this may require acquiring a new graphics display card.
-Fortunately, relatively high-performance OpenGL-capable graphics cards very inexpensive.
+Fortunately, relatively high-performance OpenGL-capable graphics cards are not expensive.

 There is also an utility mne_opengl_test to assess the graphics performance more quantitatively.
 This utility